Cedar SEMH Unit 2020 - 2021

 When talking about behaviour, we always refer to the Cedar Qualities; caring, effort, development, ambition and resilience.
 These are key characteristics that we encourage all pupils to show.

 All pupils who attend Cedar are part of the wider Boundary family.
-Where appropriate, we participate in whole school events such as weekly assemblies, word book day, charity and fundraising events, school fairs etc.
+Where appropriate, we participate in whole school events such as weekly assemblies, World Book Day, after school clubs, charity and fundraising events, school fairs etc.

 Pupils need to be encouraged to make ‘good choices’ and to manage their own behaviour whilst feeling good for doing so.
 Pupils are encouraged to develop and use positive behaviours because they feel and know it is right, rather than doing so for a reward.